dotnet/csharpstandard/standard/lexical-structure.md

 ### 7.5.5 Conditional compilation directives

-The conditional compilation directives are used to conditionally include or exclude portions of a source file.
+The conditional compilation directives are used to conditionally include or exclude portions of a compilation unit.

 ```ANTLR
 pp_conditional